WhatsApp Request a Review: Not Showing or Not Available? (2026)

 WhatsApp does not document the exact rules, but in practice the Request a Review option is most likely to appear in these situations:

 The button is usually not shown when the ban is a long-running temporary one with a countdown, when the account has repeatedly been flagged before, or when the violation is severe (CSAM-related, mass automation, sustained scam patterns).
-If you do not see the button, do not try to "make it appear" by reinstalling — see our missing-button guide instead.
+If you do not see the button, do not try to "make it appear" by reinstalling — see the "When the Request a Review button does not show" section below.

 How to submit a Request a Review, step by step